-What’s the best way to lift boxes to avoid injury?
+What’s the best way to lift a heavy box?

-- Hold the box close.
-Keep the box close to your body at waist-level to avoid straining your arm muscles.
+Hold the box close to your body to avoid straining your arm muscles.

 Turn with your feet, not your torso, to begin moving the box to the moving truck.

 Walk slow and steady to the moving truck.

 - Bend your legs and kneel, keeping your back straight, to put the box down.

 - Release your grip once the box is securely on the surface.